jonathantemplin/LinnMemorialLecture2017/index.md

 > - If we could make an analogy of height and test scores, then the ruler would be different
 > - Rather than using one very precise and consistent ruler, we would have to use a set of smaller and more inconsistent measures
->  - Think of a set of smaller rulers, each approximately one inch in length...but some that are larger than an inch and some that are smaller than an inch
+>  - Think of a set of smaller rulers, each approximately one inch in length...but some are larger than an inch and some are smaller than an inch
->  - These small rulers are like the items of a test -- each contributes some information to the score, but also each has error
+>  - These small rulers are like the items of a test &mdash; each contributes some information to the score, but also each has error
 > - The overall length measure might then have a lot of error...
 > - Often, the amount of error in a score depends on the location of the score itself (harder to measure those at the ceiling/floor)